Media

 July 12, 2007

 The House is currently debating HR 2956, the Responsible Redeployment from Iraq Act.
 The legislation, sponsored by Armed Services Committee Chairman Ike Skelton, would begin the responsible redeployment of U.S. troops within 120 days and complete redeployment by April 1, 2008.
+The President would have to report to Congress why troops should remain in Iraq for limited purposes such as to fight terrorism or to train Iraqi forces.

 Blog Post